compute-io/contributing/README.md

 [Compute.io](https://github.com/compute-io) is a JavaScript computation library.
 Each library function is written as a standalone module which can be independently imported into any application or project.

-Monolithic libraries are beneficial in the sense that these libraries centralize a codebase.
+Monolithic libraries can be beneficial in the sense that these libraries centralize a codebase.
 Rarely, however, does one require all library functionality.
 All too often an application requires only one library function; in which case, the rest of the library is unnecessary and leads to code bloat.

 Compute.io is guided by three design principles: __composition__, __consistency__, and __rigor__.